azerion/bluestack-sdk-ios/upgrading.md

 See [Wiki], [Design Guidelines and Best practices] and [Help Center]  for more detailed informations. you must check [Change Log] .

+## Upgrading to 3.2.0

+ - Use new [BlueStack-SDK] + *Adapter.a
+   - Use new FacebookAudience 6.2.1 version [FBAudienceNetwork.framework]
+   - Use new DFP 8.0.0 version [GoogleMobileAds.xcframework]
+   - Use new [MAdvertiseLocation-v2.3]
+   - Use new appLovinSDK 6.15.1
+   - Use new adColony 4.5.0 version, [AdColony.framework]
+   - Use new AmazonPublisherServicesSDK 3.4.2
+   - Use new CriteoPublisherSdk 4.2.1
+   - Use new OguryAds 2.3.3

 ## Upgrading to 3.1.6

   - Use new [BlueStack-SDK] + *Adapter.a